harveyaa/neuropsych_mtl/README.md

         - Script for cross-validation of effect size (MTD)
     - mtd_stats.py
         - Script to generate effect sizes, p-values, confidence intervals (CIs), and count what survived FDR
+    - test_set_chance_level.ipynb
+        - Notebook to check the chance level in each dataset.
     - util.py